pantheon-se/terminus-parallel/README.md

 ### Parallel processes

-A Parralel Process solution allows us to allocate a set number of concurrent workers to run tasks out of a job queue.
+A Parallel Process solution allows us to allocate a set number of concurrent workers to run tasks out of a job queue.
 For example:

 1. Create a list of tasks in a queue.
 2. Define the number of available workers.